 In 2018, nine Navitas staff were awarded HEA Fellowships.
-Since then, interest has continued to grow with the current Navitas HEA Fellowship Program attracting more than 30 applicants.
+Since then, interest has continued to grow with the 2019 Navitas HEA Fellowship Program attracting more than 30 applicants.
 In the article below, Louise Lumsden from Advance HE shares more about the framework and principles underpinning Fellowship and its relevance to a range of teaching and support roles.

 We know that there is great teaching taking place in universities across the world, but all too often it goes unrewarded and unrecognised.
 HEA Fellowship is an international recognition of a commitment to professionalism in learning and teaching in higher education (HE) which fills that gap and more.